 Mammals and More is the day to spotlight all the non-reptile animals that call PHS their home.
 Junior Keepers for this day will learn to prepare food for and will get to feed armadillos, kinkajous, and our wallaby Daisy.
 Junior Keepers will also learn about the animal’s various habitat needs and will provide habitat maintenance.

 We also pay attention to our arachnid and amphibian residents.
 Providing care and food for our toads, frogs, salamanders, and scorpions.
 While Junior Keepers are doing volunteer work there is an equal amount of time spent on education, so that they are not just doing work but can also learn about the animals and why they are doing the specific work and care that they are providing.

 · Armadillos may not be reptiles but their hard-protective plates earned them the Aztec name armadillo which translates to turtle rabbit!

 · Kinkajous are an herbivorous species of mammal from the tropical forests of south America that belong to the same family as racoons and ringtail cats!

 · Wallabies are a species of marsupial that are essentially a miniature kangaroo reaching adult weights of only 20lbs!

 · Amphibians breath through their skin!

 · A rule of thumb is the more hair a tarantula has and the bigger claws a scorpion has the less potent their venom will be.
 (Scorpions are not handled by youth volunteers)

-If you have any questions about the Mammals and More or any other youth volunteer day you can reach our volunteer manager Joe at:
+If you have any questions about the Mammals and More or any other youth volunteer day you can reach our Outreach and Office Manager, Katelyn Garcia at: